cecat/CeC-HA-Addons/addons/yamcam3/README.md

   ffmpeg_debug: false           # Log ffmpeg stderr (a firehose - includes errors and info)
                                 #   Must also have log_level set to DEBUG
   summary_interval: 15          # log a summary every n min showing the sound groups detected.
-  exclude_groups:               # Groups we don't want to report (or log), e.g.,
-    - silence                   #   the 'silence' group in particular can be noisy...
-    - group2                    #

 mqtt:
   host: "x.x.x.x"               # Your MQTT server (commonly the IP addr of your HA server)